 2013 Benefficient 20/1

-Using some trends can help narrow the field a little regarding Turners Novices betting for 2022.
-One notable one is that each of the winners had placed either once or twice in the previous 90 days.
+Using some trends can help narrow the field a little regarding Turners Novices betting for 2023.
+One notable one is that each of the winners had at least placed either once or twice in the previous 90 days.

-Each of the Turners Novices’ winners had delivered between 4-10 non-handicap wins in their career and had at least one, but no more than six previous course appearances at Cheltenham.
+Each of the Turners Novices’ winners had delivered between 4-10 non-handicap wins in their career and had at least one, with seven of the winners having previous course appearances at Cheltenham.

 All About The Turners Chase: Past and Present